kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-rewards-over-episodes-good-short.png" width="800">
 </p>

-> This first figure shows us that learning the policy perfectly is possible with just 500 episodes.
+> This first figure shows us that learning the policy perfectly in this environment is possible with just 500 episodes.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-rewards-over-episodes-good-long.png" width="800">
 </p>

 > But if all we've ever tried was 1000 episodes, we would have also learned the policy perfectly,
 > but we would not have known that a much shorter training would have already accomplished the task!
+> Notice that here, at episode 500, we're still not solving the task correctly even half the time even though
+> <span class="math display">$$ \varepsilon = 0.05 $$</span> (a reasonably small number) at episode 500.

 There's also the question: How much training is too much training?
 This is where training RL becomes a bit of an art!
 This small 6-by-4 grid world is a very simple task and I was expecting